cogeotiff/rio-tiler-mosaic/README.md

 ![](https://user-images.githubusercontent.com/10407788/57467798-30505800-7251-11e9-9bde-6f50801dc851.png)

 The goal of this rio-tiler plugin is to create tiles from multiple observations.

-Because user might want to choose which pixel goes on top of the tile, this plugin comes with 4 differents options:
+Because user might want to choose which pixel goes on top of the tile, this plugin comes with 5 differents `pixel selection` algorithms:
-- **first**: takes the first pixel received
+- **First**: takes the first pixel received
-- **last**: takes the last pixel received (works by inverting the order of the assets)
-- **brightest**: loop though all the assets and return the highest value
+- **Highest**: loop though all the assets and return the highest value
-- **darkest**: loop though all the assets and return the lowest value
+- **Lowest**: loop though all the assets and return the lowest value
+- **Mean**: compute the mean value of the whole stack
+- **Median**: compute the median value of the whole stack

 ### API

-`mosaic_tiler(assets, tile_x, tile_y, tile_z, tiler, pixel_selection='scene', chunk_size=5, kwargs)`
+`mosaic_tiler(assets, tile_x, tile_y, tile_z, tiler, pixel_selection=None, chunk_size=5, kwargs)`

 Inputs:
 - assets : list, tuple of rio-tiler compatible assets (url or sceneid)